lostfictions/znv/README.md

 Throws if any schema fails to parse its respective env var.
 The error aggregates all parsing failures for the schemas.

+Optionally, you can pass a custom error reporter as the third parameter to `parseEnv` to customize how errors are displayed.
+The reporter is a function that receives error details and returns a `string`.
+Alternately, you can pass an object of _token formatters_ as the third parameter to `parseEnv`; this can be useful if you want to retain the default error reporting format but want to customize some aspects of it (for example, by redacting secrets).

 #### `environment: Record<string, string | undefined>`